yanhao-dl/MM_CFDRR-Net/README.md

 (submitted to *The Visual Computer*).

 > **Release plan:**
-> To reduce potential risks before the manuscript is formally accepted, this repository is currently released as a **pre-acceptance skeleton**.
-> We provide documentation, environment setup, evaluation tools, and dataset access instructions.
-> The **full training/inference code and pretrained models** will be released **upon acceptance**.
+> The experimental codebase and related data organization are still being curated and consolidated, and this repository will serve as the foundation for our subsequent research and continued development.
+At this stage, we provide documentation, environment setup guidance, evaluation utilities, and dataset access instructions.
+The complete code (including training and inference pipelines) will be uploaded in a future update once the release is finalized.

 ## Overview
 MM_CFDRR-Net is a reflection removal framework that leverages **flash-only indices** as physically interpretable cues and uses a dual-map fusion design with attention and multi-scale residual modeling for robust reflection suppression under misalignment.